lmarcuzzo/click-on-osv/README_en.md

 This project aims to execute the [Click Modular Router](https://github.com/kohler/click) on [OSv](https://github.com/cloudius-systems/osv) Unikernell.
 The Click module is compiled as an user level application with [Intel DPDK](https://github.com/syuu1228/dpdk) modified version support running on OSv.

 ## Limitations
 Compilation has been tested on Debian 8.
 On environments with Glib > 2.19 an error while linking Click and the DPDK library can occur.
 This can be tested with ```ldd -d click``` on the Click binary.
 It should show a libintel_dpdk.so library on the dependencies.
 GCC has to be at least version 4.8.
+GCC 5.x and 6.x seems to have some issues compiling DPDK.

 ## Use